bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

     In [0]: signed_tx['id']

-BigchainDB makes use of the crypto-conditions library to both cryptographically lock and unlock transactions.
-The locking script is referred to as a ``condition`` and a corresponding ``fulfillment`` unlocks the condition of the ``input_tx``.
+BigchainDB makes use of the `crypto-conditions library <https://github.com/bigchaindb/cryptoconditions>`_ to cryptographically lock and unlock transactions.
+The locking script is referred to as a ``condition`` (put inside an "output") and a corresponding ``fulfillment`` (put inside an "input") unlocks the output condition of an ``input_tx``.

-Since a transaction can have multiple outputs with each its own (crypto)condition, each transaction input should also refer to the condition index ``cid``.
+Since a transaction can have multiple outputs each with their own (crypto)condition, each transaction input is required to refer to the output condition that they fulfill via ``fulfills.output``.

 .. image:: _static/tx_single_condition_single_fulfillment_v1.png
     :scale: 70%